 Empowers classroom teachers to effectively use Classroom Assessment Techniques (CATs) in order to develop a better understanding of the learning process in their own classrooms.
-This course is an introduction to Classroom Assessment Techniques (CATs) and the Teaching Goals Inventory (a Cross/Angelo Model).
-Classroom Assessment Techniques are implemented and results presented as part of a research project report.
+This course is an introduction to CATs and the Teaching Goals Inventory (TGI) (a Cross/Angelo Model).
+CATs are implemented and results presented as part of a research project report.
 This course is repeatable three times.
 The amount of credit awarded shall be one credit hour each time the student successfully completes the course for a total of four hours.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6: 1 credit hours: 1 hour lecture, 0 hours lab.)

-EDTR 259 - Course-Level Assessment
+EDTR259 - Course-Level Assessment

 Trains instructors in the principles and practices of course assessment using a course assessment model that is designed to ensure continuous course-level learning improvement.
 This process meets the learning assessment guidelines of the Higher Learning Commission, as well as the College's own commitment to ongoing assessment within the context of continuous improvement.
 The course emphasizes the concept of action-looping which involves the applying of lessons learned through assessment to make improvements in the course.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 2 credit hours - 2 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 2 credit hours: 2 hours lecture, 0 hours lab)

-EDTR 260 - Teaching For Critical Thinking
+EDTR260 - Teaching for Critical Thinking

 Examines the idea of critical thinking from a number of points of view.
 Introduces the participant to the common models of critical thinking.
 With this orientation established, the course further develops one model, that of Richard Paul, in greater detail.
 The central concepts of the course are critical thinking, critical thinker, reasoning, metacognitive processes, active vs. passive learning, elements of thought, and intellectual standards.
 These are discussed in the context of discipline-specific courses.
 Pass/Fail grades will be given.
 The course may be repeated three times for a maximum of four credit hours.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 1 credit hour; 1 hour lecture, 0 hours lab)

-EDTR 261 - Assessing Oral Presentations
+EDTR261 - Assessing Oral Presentations

 Assists instructors in assessing oral presentations as a course activity.
 The course examines use of oral presentations as learning tools and the elements of effective presentation.
 Participants will use a standardized rubric/evaluation instrument to assess oral presentations resulting in common understanding.
 Participants will be asked to share data with the lead instructor for General Education Speaking Assessment.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6; 1 credit hour, 1 hour lecture, 0 hours lab)

-EDTR 262 - Assessing Writing
+EDTR262 - Assessing Writing

 Assists instructors in assessing writing assignments as course activities.
 The course examines the use of writing as a learning tool and the elements of effective writing.
 In the course, participants will use a standardized rubric to assess writing assignments, resulting in common understanding.
 Participants will be asked to share data from their own classroom writing assessment with the lead instructor for the General Education writing assessment.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6; 1 credit hour, 1 hour lecture, 0 hours lab)

-EDTR 266 - Implementing Blackboard Learn
+EDTR266 - Implementing Blackboard Learn

-Focuses on the understanding and implementation of Blackboard 9 Learning System to reorganize already existing courses in the Bb 9 environment.
-Hands-on experience with using the different tools, such as content, discussions, quizzes, messages, grade center, will be offered.
+Focuses on the understanding and implementation of Blackboard 9 Learning System (Bb 9) to reorganize already existing courses in the Bb 9 environment.
+Hands-on experience using the different tools, such as content, discussions, quizzes, messages, and grade center will be offered.
 This course is repeatable three times to provide students an additional instructional opportunity due to the technological complexities of this new instructional delivery system.
 The amount of credit awarded shall be one credit hour each time the students successfully completes the course.
 The total number of credits that will apply to the program electives shall be four credits.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 1 credit hour: 1 hour lecture, 0 hours lab)